 Additional information on research opportunities is available on the Research Opportunities website.

-A number of occupational therapy student organizations exist within the college for students to join and participate in.
-In addition to the national organizations, fraternities and honor societies, students apply and serve as representatives on a number of college committees including the Honor Code committee.
+A number of student organizations exist within the college for students to join and participate in including the Drake University Student Occupational Therapy Association (DUSOTA) open to pre-occupational therpay and occpuational therapy doctoral stduents.
+Students have the opportunity to join other University clubs, national organizations, fraternities and honor societies through the Student Life Center.
+Additionally, students are encouraged to apply and serve as representatives on a number of college committees including the Honor Code Committee.
 A complete list of CPHS student organizations and other opportunities for involvement can be obtained on the CPHS Student Organizations and College Committees website.